-On December 22, 2017, Public Law 115-97, commonly known as the Tax Cuts and Jobs Act ("TCJA"), was signed into law.
-The TCJA provides for federal changes to a variety of provisions in the IRC that affect the personal income tax.
-The following explains some of the Massachusetts personal income tax treatment of various changes in the TCJA.
-See mass.gov/dor for DOR's public written guidance on the impact of certain provisions of the TCJA, including TIRs 18-14, 19-6, 19-7 and 19-11.
+Prior to that, in 2017 and 2020, Public Law 115-97, commonly known as the Tax Cuts and Jobs Act ("TCJA"), and the CARES Act, also provided for federal changes to a variety of provisions in the IRC that affect the Massachusetts personal income tax.
+Included among these are changes to the tax treatment of certain medical expenses incurred, treatment of income generated by U.S. individual shareholders of a controlled foreign corporation (CFC), modifications to the tax treatment of retirement funds, plans, and accounts, increases to the allowable charitable deduction, exclusion of certain employer payments from taxable income, and changes to depreciation scheduled and loss limitations.
+For more information about the TCJA's and CARES Act's changes, see DOR's public written guidance, including TIRs 18-14, 19-6, 19-7, 19-11, and 20-9.